RiotGames/leaguedirector/README.md

 1. **[Download League Director](https://github.com/riotgames/leaguedirector/releases/latest)** from the releases page and install.
 2. Start League Director and make sure the checkbox next to your install is checked.
 3. Start League of Legends and launch a replay.
 League Director will automatically connect.
-4. Open the options menu (ESC key) in game and set your Video Graphics setting to Very High.
+4. Open the options menu (ESC key) in game and ensure your Video Graphics settings are set to Very High.
+If you did need to change your Video Graphics settings, you'll need to restart the replay to enable the additional rendering features like the skybox.
 5. Select FPS Camera from the Camera Modes drop down in game.
 6. Using the numpad keys (4, 5, 6, 8) and the mouse you can free camera move around.
 Key bindings for free camera can also be changed inside the game options.